carbon-language/carbon-lang/docs/design/structs.md

 description of the provisional syntax in use until these decisions have been made.

-### Named struct types
+### Nominal struct types

-The declarations for named `struct` types will have a different format.
+The declarations for nominal `struct` types will have a different format.
 Provisionally we have been using something like this:

 ```